Start9Labs/bitcoind-startos/docs/integrations/specter/README.rst

 `Download <https://specter.solutions/>`_ specter at the latest release version (currently v0.8.1).

 Drag and drop the Specter icon into Applications once downloaded.
+You might need to reboot to open Specter if the first load is taking a long time.

 Select "Use a local Specter server" when prompted.